 Disability Tax Credit for Seniors Canada 2026

 There is no age limit for the DTC.
-Seniors with mobility, vision, hearing, or cognitive limitations frequently qualify.
+Seniors with mobility, vision, hearing, or cognitive limitations may qualify when the restriction is severe, prolonged, and well documented.
 This guide explains eligibility, transfer to a spouse, retroactive claims, and how the DTC interacts with OAS and GIS.

 Quick Answer